vadimtsushko/objectory/doc/quick_tour.md

       return son.save();
     });

 We have nice family here.
-Now lets query Db starting from son.
+Now lets query database starting from son.

     objectory[Person].findOne(where.eq('name','son')).then((Person son){
       print(son.father.name); // Prints null. father is shallow proxy yet return son.fetchLinks();
     }).then((Person son) {
       print(son.father.name); // Prints `father`.
-Father have been fetched from db print(son.father.father.name); // Prints null.
+Father have been fetched from database print(son.father.father.name); // Prints null.
 Grandpa is shallow proxy yet return son.father.fetchLinks();
     }).then((Person father) {
       print(father.father.name); // Prints `grandpa`.
-Grandpa have been fetched om db. objectory.close();
+Grandpa have been fetched om database. objectory.close();
     });

 Objectory query builder has helper method `fetchLinks`.
 Using it you can tell objectory to fetch links of each object returned from query.
 So snippet above can be changed to

     objectory[Person].findOne(where.eq('name','son').fetchLinks()).then((Person son {
       print(son.father.name); // Prints `father`.
-Father have been fetched from db. print(son.father.father.name); // Prints null.
+Father have been fetched from database. print(son.father.father.name); // Prints null.
 Grandpa is shallow proxy yet return son.father.fetchLinks();
     }).then((Person father) {
       print(father.father.name); // Prints `grandpa`.
-Grandpa have been fetched from db. objectory.close();
+Grandpa have been fetched from database. objectory.close();
     });

 #####Caching scheme

-While fetching objects by links objectory first tries to get objects from its cache and use query to db only if necessary.
-Also you can use helper method `get` of objectory collection to lookup object in cache or db.
+While fetching objects by links objectory first tries to get objects from its cache and use query to database only if necessary.
+Also you can use helper method `get` of objectory collection to lookup object in cache or database.

     objectory[Person].get(savedId).then((Person person) {
       print(person.name);